APaltrow/foodoo-shop/README.md

 - Single dish card with the ability to choose the size of the product and add to cart

-- Dinamic indicator of the amount of the product added to the cart
+- Dynamic indicator of the amount of the product added to the cart

 - Product image contains a` link to Single Product page`